benjaminirving/SSIMA-2018-tutorial-deep-learning-med-segmentation/README.md

-# Tutorial for the SSIMA 2018 summer school

-# U-Net for segmentation in medical images
+# SSIMA 2018 tutorial: Deep learning for segmentation in medical images

-    # TODO: compare results with and without augmentation
-    # TODO: Look at what each layer has learnt
+# Example of vessel segmentation from retinal images

+Benjamin Irving, 2018

+## Tutorials

+Tutorial 1 - Setup

+Tutorial 2 - Retina vessel segmentation

+Tutorial 3 - What's going on?

+# Code

+Convert the dataset:
+`create_dataset.py`
+Train the model and test on an independent dataset:
+`train-and-predict.py`

+## Usage

+Either go through the tutorials and run the code snippets in jupyter notebook or run the code directly.

+## TODO:

+- Layer outputs
+- Theory around sections
+- Slide format